gorchestrate/pizzaapp/README.md

 With Gorchstrate - you model and execute your workflow logic using code, and only use Gorchestrate for communication.

-#### Is it possible to use languages other than Go to work with Gorchestrate?
-**async** library is mostly syntatic sugar to model processes in a "Go way" without too much efforts.

-You can create **your** library for **your** programming language to model processes the way **you** want.
-You may even integrate existing workflow engines to communicate with Gorchestrate.

 #### What are guarantees related to process execution?
 * **Linearized consistency** for all communications between all processes within single Gorchestrate Core instance.
 * **Strong consistency** for all write operations.
 Any read following write will return up-to-date data.
 * **Atomic** update to process.
 All Recv/Send/Call operations are either succeed or fail.
 * **Exactly Once** workflow execution semantics.
 Callbacks are called in the order they were triggered.
 Only one callback gets unblocked in a single point of time (except callback is taking longer time for execution than expected)

+#### Is it possible to use languages other than Go to work with Gorchestrate?
+**async** library is mostly syntatic sugar to model processes in a "Go way" without too much efforts.

+You can create **your** library for **your** programming language to model processes the way **you** want.
+You may even integrate existing workflow engines to communicate with Gorchestrate.

+#### What performance I can expect from Gorchestrate?
+With small size of workflows state you can expect continious >10,000 req/sec performance on a typical server.
+Main bottleneck is payload size.
+Bigger workflows states make API operation slower.

 #### Why we have to define callbacks for each step in our workflow?
 Can we implement workflows in a simpler way?
 The main reason for **async** library API design is simplicity.
 FSM-based design allows people to adapt to framework quickly.